jaeyk/comp_thinking_social_science/docs/03_tidy_data.md

 )
 ```

 `tidy()` is a method in the `broom` package.
 It "constructs a dataframe that summarizes the model's statistical findings".
 As the description states, tidy is a function that can be used for various models.
-For instance, a tidy can extract following information from a regression model.
+For instance, a tidy can extract the following information from a regression model.

 - `Term`: a term being estimated
 - `p.value`